 - Animals in research - 2017 grants

 Following our groundbreaking 2011 report on ‘Animals containing human material’, we continue to monitor developments in this field of research.
 In February 2016, the Home Office published new guidance on the use of human material in animals as a direct result of the recommendations of this report.

 In October 2019, the Academy published a report on a two-day scientific meeting to explore key areas of neurodevelopmental research.
 The report discusses the importance of animal models for studying neurodevelopment, and the ways their utility can be further enhanced.

-In 2015 the Academy held a symposium to explore the challenges and opportunities for improving the reproducibility and reliability of biomedical research in the UK.
+- In 2015 the Academy held a symposium on challenges and opportunities for improving the reproducibility and reliability of biomedical research in the UK.
 The resulting report contains discussion around the optimisation of the reproducibility of research using animals.

-Signing a pan-European statement supporting the European Directive 2010/63/EU on the protection of animals used for scientific purposes, which has enhanced welfare standards across the EU and embeds the concepts of refinement, replacement and reduction (the '3Rs') within EU legislation.
+- In 2015, the Academy signed a pan-European statement supporting the European Directive 2010/63/EU on the protection of animals used for scientific purposes which has enhanced welfare standards across the EU and embeds the concepts of refinement, replacement and reduction (the '3Rs') within EU legislation.